 The Essentials of Essential Fats

-Important to our bodies for growth, skin, reproduction this omega-6 is in all cell membranes, neurons and brain tissue, and it supports the body in vasoconstriction, platelet aggregation and pro-inflammatory processes.
+Important to our bodies for growth, skin protection, and reproduction, this omega-6 is in all cell membranes, neurons, and brain tissue, and it supports the body in vasoconstriction, platelet aggregation, and pro-inflammatory processes.

-Good sources of linoleic acid includes almonds, peanuts and the oils from olives sunflowers, safflowers, corn and soybeans.
+Good sources of linoleic acid include almonds, peanuts and the oils from olives sunflowers, safflowers, corn and soybeans.

 ALA (Alpha-linolenic acid)

 This omega-3 is a component of all cell membranes and is found in high concentrations within the brain and neurons.
 Omega-3s helps to reduce inflammation, blood pressure, and platelet clotting.
-Walnuts, kale, spinach, Brussel ssprouts, flaxseeds, canola and soybeans are good sources.
+Walnuts, kale, spinach, brussel sprouts, flaxseeds, canola, and soybeans are good sources.